Clues to your health are in your toilet.

-Taking a high quality probiotic, like Hyperbiotics, may also help.
+Taking a high quality probiotic, may also help.

 This is a pretty normal BM, and shouldn’t require too much straining.
 You should feel completely empty after it’s out.
 As it’s a little on the drier, firmer side, you may want to consider softening it up a bit so it’s a littler easier to pass, with the following food fixes: